The Quiet Ones (2014 film): Plot

-After a heated argument, the group are marked with the same symbol Jane had.
+Later that night, the group learns that the boy from the earlier experiments footage was Coupland's own son.
+After a heated argument, they are all marked with the same symbol Jane has.
 An unknown force murders Krissi and Harry.
 Jane realizes that she was the little girl that supposedly died in the house fire; she was born with clairvoyant powers and had set the house on fire to kill everyone.
 The authorities changed her name to Jane to give her a normal life, which is why negative energy is manifesting; Evey is not a demon, she is Jane's real identity (one who can't escape the trauma of her past life).
 Evey then attacks Brian, only for them both to be knocked out by Coupland.
 When Brian wakes up, he sees Coupland give Jane a lethal injection, as he thinks stopping her heart long enough for the negative energy to dissipate will permanently cure her.
 However, before Coupland can prove his theory, Brian subdues Coupland and brings Jane back to life.
 Once revived, Jane locks him out of the room and commits suicide by setting herself on fire.

 The screen cuts to film footage, apparently from several months later, showing Brian sitting in a chair and holding a camera.
 An unseen speaker asks him about the deaths, to which Brian replies that everything was captured on film.
 The speaker replies that there is nothing on the film, and that everything in the house, including the films, were destroyed by the fire.
 When the speaker asks if Brian is responsible, Brian laughs manically and his hand starts to smoke, just as Jane's did.

 Cast

-In addition, Daisy Ridley appears in a still mock photograph (meant to represent the 'real' people the movie's based on) during the film's end credits of the film as Jane Harper.
+In addition, Daisy Ridley appears in a still mock photograph (meant to represent the 'real' people the movie's based on) during the film's end credits as Jane Harper.

 Production

+In June 2008, it was reported that the recently revived Hammer Film Productions would begin production on The Quiet Ones inspired by the allegedly true story of Canadian scientists in the 1970s who attempted to create a ghost.
+The original script by Tom de Ville was previously featured on the 2007 "Brit List", the United Kingdom equivalent of Hollywood's annual The Black List of the best unproduced screenplays.

-Hammer Film Productions began principal photography of the film on 12 June 2012 in England.
+Hammer began principal photography of the film on 12 June 2012 in England.
 Filming started in July in Oxfordshire.
 The film's director is John Pogue and it was first written by Tom DeVille and then revised by Craig Rosenberg, Oren Moverman, and Pogue.
 Ben Holden and James Gay-Rees produced the film, while Glenn Garland was the editor and Matyas Erdely was the cinematographer.
 Camille Brenda was the costume designer of the film.

 Principal photography began on 12 June 2012 by Hammer Film Productions.
 Later in July filming began in Oxfordshire and Hertfordshire.
 Filming took place at Merton College and the Bodleian Library in Oxford.
 Hammer Films wrapped the filming on 16 July 2012.